Favourite Author-Illustrators (and the Books That Stayed With Me)

 Final thoughts

-And I think there’s something else in these books as well.
-A quiet relief that they exist at all.
+Other than the pure gorgeousness of each of these books and all the books they make, there’s something more.
+Relief that they exist at all.
 That they were commissioned, published, and given the space to be what they are.
 They don’t feel shaped by a sense of what the publishers think the market is asking for.
-If anything, they seem to have shifted that conversation slightly.
-That’s encouraging as a maker.
+If anything, they seem to have shifted the parameters of that slightly.
+That’s encouraging for me as a maker and aspiring maker.
 And also a bit daunting.
-Because it raises the bar.
-Not just to make something good, but to make something that justifies its place in that kind of company.
+Because the bar of the work I love is so bloody high!